 The GSP specified projects and management actions that the NCGSA will take to implement the GSP.
 Following adoption of the GSP, initial GSP implementation for Management Action #1: Water Conservation (WC) has involved development of the WC Workplan as specified in the GSP.
 The GSP section on the WC management action contains all the information required by 23 CCR 354.44, including the Measurable Objective expected to benefit from the management action, which is the sustainability indicator for depletions of interconnected surface water.
-One management action is the development of the Napa County Water Conservation Workplan (i.e., Management Action #1: WC is intended) to encourage water users to continue to implement water conservation practices and provide flexibility as to how, and to some degree, when the conservation is achieved.
-The Napa County WCater Conservation Workplan was conceptually defined during the GSP development process with input from stakeholders and the Groundwater Sustainability Plan Advisory Committee (GSPAC) Workgroup.
+Management Action #1: WC is intended to encourage water users to continue to implement water conservation practices and provide flexibility as to how, and to some degree, when the conservation is achieved.
+The Napa County WC Workplan was conceptually defined during the GSP development process with input from stakeholders and the Groundwater Sustainability Plan Advisory Committee (GSPAC) Workgroup.
 The workplan is one of several approaches described in the GSP to achieve sustainable groundwater management, and is targeted to all users of groundwater, including agriculture, wineries and other industrial users, and domestic users.
-The purpose of this Napa County WCwater Conservation Workplan is to:
+The purpose of this Napa County WC Workplan is to: